-According to the U.S. Department of Agriculture Food and Nutrition Information Center, a standard 1-cup serving of fried rice from a Chinese food restaurant contains 3.2 g of fat.
 Though the USDA nutrient values are considered a reputable authority of nutritional information, several other sources cite standard fat content as significantly higher than the USDA estimation.
-For example, the Center for Science in the Public Interest estimates that a standard 4-cup restaurant fried rice entree contains 10 g of saturated fat alone.
-National Chinese restaurant chain Panda Express lists the total fat content of their fried rice side dish at 18 g.
-"Cooking Light" offers a recipe for a lighter version of fried rice and lists the original fat content as 43.8 g.
+National Chinese restaurant chain Panda Express lists the total fat content of their fried rice side dish at 16 grams.

-The Food and Drug Administration advises a daily intake of no more than 64 g of fat, or less than 20 to 35 percent of the source of your total caloric intake.
+The Food and Drug Administration advises a daily intake of no more than 65 grams of fat, or less than 20 to 35 percent of the source of your total caloric intake.
 Depending on the precise ingredients and other ingredients in the fried rice dish, it may qualify by your dietary standards and needs as a high-fat dish.
-Even if your fried rice dish reflects a lower fat content, consider additional nutritional information when choosing fried rice.
-The Center for Science in the Public Interest estimates that an average entree portion contains 2,700 mg of sodium as a result of added salt in sauces.
-Meats added to the dish increase the protein value but also the fat content.
-The caloric value ranges from 228 calories to more than 1,500 calories depending on serving size and the method of preparation.